Realdavidking/Network-Design-Topology/README.md

 <br />
 <br />

-Managing & Administrating Web servers Through SSH.

-To allow Jumpbox to connect to Web-1 and Web-2 Virtual Machines, I added a security group rule that allows SSH connections only from my current IP for management.
+To allow Jumpbox to connect to Web-1 and Web-2 Virtual Machines, I added a security group rule that allows SSH connections only from my current IP.

 <p align="center">